What are the needs?

 Helping people affected by conflict

-The main beneficiaries of European humanitarian aid are IDPs, rural victims of the conflict, and refugees.
+The main beneficiaries of European humanitarian aid are IDPs and refugees, as well as rural victims of the conflict.
 Special attention is given to vulnerable groups, particularly women, children, indigenous and Afro-Colombians.
 Projects run by the European Commission's Humanitarian Aid and Civil Protection department (ECHO) have focused on providing food aid, seeds, healthcare, water, sanitation, and protection.
-In line with humanitarian principles, ECHO aid goes to the areas most affected by the conflict, where there is limited government's presence.
-Support includes raising awareness about Colombia as a forgotten crisis and the need to respect International Humanitarian Law.
+In line with humanitarian principles, ECHO aid goes to the areas most affected by the conflict, where there is limited government's presence or access.
+Colombia is included in ECHO’s list of forgotten crisis, so activities also aim at raising awareness about the consequences of the conflict and the need to respect International Humanitarian Law.
 In 2013, €13.5 million were granted to assist the victims of the conflict.

-Colombian children (IDPs and refugees) are among the beneficiaries of 'EU children of Peace' projects, towards which the EU decided to channel the funds awarded by the Nobel Peace Prize in 2012.
-These projects focus on education in emergencies.
+Colombian children (IDPs and refugees) are among the beneficiaries of the 'EU children of Peace' initiative, created with the funds of the Nobel Peace Prize awarded to the EU in 2012.
+These projects focus on providing protection and education to children affected by violence and conflict worldwide.